timurgepard/Symphony-S2/README.md

 # Symphony-S2 (Saya)

+The Symphony algorithm solves two conflicting problems of Reinforcement Learning: Sample Efficiency and harmonious humanoid agent movements in Model-Free Reinforcement Learning.
+On-policy algorithms like PPO solved the problem of harmonious humanoid agent movements using a small gradient step, which leads to a larger number of Samples.
+But PPO has proven itself in simulations, where you can parallelize the learning process over many environments, and make a gradient step based on a larger number of roll-outs, so this process requires a careful transition from simulation to a real robot.
+When it comes to training on a real robot from scratch, an off-policy algorithm like SAC based on DDPG and its derivatives is often used.

+Energy Economy and Safety during actions, Stagnation on a Local Extremum.

+When we divide the function argument by a number k, and then multiply the function by this number, as a result we get proportional scaling.

 Nothing is possible without our Lord and Saviour Jesus Christ.
 But everything is possible with Him.
 I was morally dying, addicted to ponrography and video-games.
 But He intervened, and gave me a new life.
 Reinfocement Learning to play with and University to support me.

 This repository was created to support the 2024 draft paper.